 I am a longtime member of AIGA, the oldest and largest association for professionals engaged in the discipline, practice and culture of designing.

-My wife Marcie and I live in Northern New Jersey.
+My wife Marcie and I live in Puerto Rico.

 Thanks for visiting!